Magdi Allam: Religious beliefs

-Announcing his support for proselytizing among Muslims, he wrote:

-Well, today Benedict XVI, with his witness, tells us that we must overcome fear and not be afraid to affirm the truth of Jesus even with Muslims.
+Announcing his support for proselytizing among Muslims, he wrote: "Well, today Benedict XVI, with his witness, tells us that we must overcome fear and not be afraid to affirm the truth of Jesus even with Muslims."
 He added on Italian TV that he felt "great joy" after his conversion.

-Response to conversion

 Magdi Cristiano Allam's conversion was criticized both by Muslim associations and by progressive Catholics.

 The Holy See, despite the baptism of Allam, persisted in Christian-Muslim dialogue and distanced itself from several of Allam's political views: "On Thursday the Vatican tried to distance Pope Benedict from the baptized journalist's political views who was known for his sallies against Islam in Italy.

 The Union of Islamic Communities in Italy — which Allam has frequently criticized as an organization that incites violence — slighted his baptism as "his own decision".
-The group's spokesperson, Issedin El Zir, said:

-He is an adult, free to make his personal choice.
+The group's spokesperson, Issedin El Zir, said: "He is an adult, free to make his personal choice."

 Imam Yahya Sergio Yahe Pallavicini, vice president of the Italian Islamic Religious Community (Comunità Religiosa Islamica Italiana, Co.
 Re.Is.), said he acknowledged Allam's choice but said he was amusingly "perplexed" by the symbolic and high-profile way in which Allam chose to convert.
 Imam Pallavicini explained:

 If Allam truly was compelled by a strong spiritual inspiration, perhaps it would have been better to do it delicately, maybe with a priest from Viterbo where he lives.

 The Spanish daily El País criticized Allam's opinions and wondered whether Allam's conversion deserves so much attention:

 This intellectual doesn't mince his words when it comes to flaying Islam.
 And he is not entirely wrong when he refers to terrorist fanaticism and the lack of freedom in countries where Islam is professed.
-He is probably however going a bit far when he says that the 'root of evil is an inherent part of Islam, which is physiologically violent'.
+He is probably however going a bit far when he says that the "root of evil is an inherent part of Islam, which is physiologically violent".
 It is not the Muslim world as a whole that defends violence or seeks to impose its religion by force.
 We shouldn't however play down the courage that Magdi Allam has shown by daring to say such things that way and we also have to recognise his right to convert to Christianity.
 We can nonetheless ask whether it was necessary for his baptism to have been carried out by the Pope himself in the Vatican.

 Some criticized the publicity given to the conversion, thus questioning his sincerity and even suggesting a politically motivated apostasy.

-Abandonment of the Catholic Church

 On 25 March 2013, he publicly announced his abandonment of the Catholic Church to protest its "soft stance against Islam".
 Allam said he would remain a Christian but that he didn't "believe in the church anymore."